apache/apisix-control-plane/README.md

 For now, we have a default implementation for Apache APISIX.

 As we knows, Apache APISIX is a high-performance gateway.
-When using APISIX we need to inform apisix of some proxy rules, and distribute these rules to apisix modules.
+When using APISIX we need to inform APISIX of some proxy rules, and distribute these rules to APISIX modules.
 We can call it contol-plane, similar to pilot in istio.
 Of course, the distribution configuration is only the most basic function of the control plane.

-We know that apisix already has Admin API, so why do we need to implement a control-plane?
+We know that APISIX already has Admin API, so why do we need to implement a control-plane?

 First of all, Apache APISIX Admin API is a way to define a single object, such as a single object such as route / service / upstream / consumer, although it is also possible to completely define a route through a huge route object, and the upstream object is embedded in the route , But any minor changes will trigger the reconstruction of the route.
 Rebuilding the route is definitely not a good idea and reduce performance.